-2019 Coronavirus (Covid-19) Symptoms
+Novel 2019 Coronavirus (Covid-19) Symptoms

 Coronaviruses are described as viruses surrounded by a, "corona", that is, having spikes on their surface, like how the Sun (corona) is represented in drawings.

 people with few to no symptoms to people becoming severely ill and even

 dying.
-Symptoms may include:-
+Symptoms may comprise:-

-coronaviruses can sometimes cause lower-respiratory tract
+Human coronaviruses can sometimes cause lower-respiratory tract

 illnesses like pneumonia or bronchitis.
 This is more common in people